semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 npm install
 npm test
 ```

+You don't need to manually stop services at the end of the job.
+They are terminated automatically.
 See the [toolbox](../reference/toolbox#sem-service) to view all services supported by this tool.

 ## Debugging jobs {#debug-jobs}